 NST Legislation means the National Sports Tribunal Act 2019 (Cth) (NST Act), and any legislative instruments made under the NST Act as may be in force from time to time, including the National Sports Tribunal Rule 2020 (Cth) (NST Rule), National Sports Tribunal (Practice and Procedure) Determination 2021 (Cth) and National Sports Tribunal Act 2019 - Principles for Allocating a Member to a Dispute 2020.

+Drafting Note: The Para-sport definition relates only to Para-sport classification.
+If not a Para-sport, please remove.

+Para-sport means sport for people with impairments, where this sport is recognised as a Para-sport by the International Paralympic Committee and the authorised International Federation, and is delivered by a Paralympics Australia member organisation.

 Participant means:

 Athletes;